-Stakeholders are those who are either directly, or indirectly, affected by a plan, or the recommendations of that plan.
+Stakeholders are those affected, directly or indirectly, by a plan or recommendation of that plan.
 Those who may be adversely affected, or who may be denied the benefit of a plan's recommendation(s) are of interest in the identification of specific stakeholders.
-Stakeholders are broken down into several groups: general citizens, minority and low income persons, public agencies, and private organizations and businesses.
+Stakeholders are divided into several groups: general citizens, minority and low-income persons, public agencies, and private organizations and businesses.